Dum Dum Dugan: Secret Warriors

-After a confrontation that goes badly between Nick Fury's Secret Warriors and The Gorgon, Fury calls up Dum Dum Dugan's "Howling Commandos" PMC for help in Fury's missions, needing "a couple of nasty old bastards with a bad habit of shooting first and asking questions later."
-Dugan learns that the new S.H.I.E.L.D. organization has been controlled by their old enemies HYDRA right from the start, the same as the older incarnations of S.H.I.E.L.D.
-Dugan later shows up in Fury's efforts to bring down HYDRA and yet another secretive organization, the Russian Leviathan.
-Dugan and Jasper Sitwell soon became all that is left of the Howling Commandos PMC after battles with HYDRA and Leviathan and are arrested by the U.N..
+After a confrontation that goes badly between the Secret Warriors and the Gorgon, Fury calls up Dum Dum Dugan's "Howling Commandos" PMC for help in the missions, needing "a couple of nasty old bastards with a bad habit of shooting first and asking questions later."
+Dugan learns that the new S.H.I.E.L.D. organization has been controlled by their old enemies Hydra right from the start, the same as the older incarnations of S.H.I.E.L.D.
+Dugan later shows up as part of Fury's efforts to bring down Hydra and yet another secretive organization, the Russian Leviathan.
+Dugan and Jasper Sitwell soon became all that is left of the Howling Commandos PMC after battles with Hydra and Leviathan and are arrested by the U.N.
 At the end of Secret Warriors, Dugan and Sitwell were released.

 Dugan is recruited as part of a multi-verse wide effort to stop a supernatural-powered Nazi zombie army.
-Assisted by Howard the Duck he takes a team of warriors to the affected reality and manages to neutralize the threat at the source.
+Assisted by Howard the Duck, he takes a team of warriors to the affected reality and manages to neutralize the threat at the source.

-A HYDRA group attempts to devastate civilization via super-powered shock-troops and media that inflames people's personal beliefs into irrationality.
+A Hydra group attempts to devastate civilization via super-powered shock-troops and media that inflames people's personal beliefs into irrationality.
 Dugan leads the effort in destroying this group, often with high explosives.
-He works closely with Sharon Carter and the Falcon.
+He works closely with Carter and the Falcon.
 Dugan is severely wounded in the upper arm but recovers.